MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Preliminaries

 \section{Preliminaries}

-In this section, we briefly describe the concepts, definitions and related variables involved in this paper.
+In this section, we briefly describe the concepts, definitions and related variables used in this paper.

-\textit{Definition3.1} \textbf{Heterogeneous Graph.} The difference between heterogeneous and homogeneous graphs is that heterogeneous graphs contain either multiple types of nodes or multiple types of edges, whereas there are only one type of nodes and edges in homogeneous graphs.
-If the heterogeneous graph is formulated as $G = (V,E)$, then $type(V) + type(E) > 2$.
-In which, $V$ and $E$ represent the set of nodes and edges, respectively.
+\textit{Definition3.1} \textbf{Heterogeneous Graph.} The difference between heterogeneous and homogeneous graphs is that heterogeneous graphs contain either multiple types of nodes or multiple types of edges.
+In contrast, there is only one type of node and edge in homogeneous graphs.
+If the heterogeneous graph is formulated as $G = (V,E)$, with a node type mapping function ${f_v}:V\to {T}$ and an edge type mapping function ${f_e}:E \to R$, then $|T| + |R| > 2$, where $V$ and $E$ represent the set of nodes and edges, $T$ and $R$ represent the set of node types and edge types, respectively.
 For example, the citation network in Fig.\ref{figure2}(b) is a heterogeneous graph, which includes three types of nodes: Author, Paper, and Conference, and multiple types of edges, such as Author-Paper, Paper-Paper, and Paper-Conference.
 Compared with homogeneous graphs, heterogeneous graphs are more in line with applications in real scenarios and have stronger representation capabilities.